Is it a Good Idea to Refinance Federal Student Loans Right Now?

-Thanks to the Federal Reserve’s interest rate cut to near zero in early 2020, many private lenders have followed suit in cutting rates on their own loans, and interest rates for many private student loans have dropped dramatically, making refinancing attractive for some borrowers right now who wish to lock in a low rate.
-At the same time, however, the government, through an executive order, has waived interest and deferred payments on federally held loans until December 31, 2020.
-(Update: through his executive order, President Biden has extended the payment holiday through September 2021.)
-So if you have federal student loans, you may be wondering what to do: Should you continue taking advantage of 0% interest and no required payments until the end of the year—or should you refinance your education debt while rates are at historic lows?
+Thanks to the Federal Reserve’s keeping interest rates near zero (since early 2020), many private lenders have held their rates down, making refinancing attractive for some borrowers right now who wish to take advantage of a low rate.
+At the same time, however, the government, through several executive orders, has waived interest and deferred payments on federally held loans until September 30, 2021.
+So if you have federal student loans, you may be wondering what to do: Should you continue taking advantage of 0% interest and no required payments until the end of September—or should you refinance your education debt while rates are at historic lows?

 What It Means to Refinance Your Federal Loans

 Before we get into specific scenarios, it helps to understand what refinancing means.
 Also, you should know how it’s different from consolidating your federal student loans.

 Refinancing student loans means taking out a new private student loan to pay them off.
 Going forward, payments would be made to the new loan servicer.
 The new loan may have a different interest rate and monthly payment than the old ones.
 Refinancing your federal student loans also means you forfeit any federal benefits that come along with them, like federal forbearance options and income-driven repayment plans.